List of fishes of Sweden: Gadiformes (cod-like fish)

 The order Gadiformes includes many important food fish.
-For Sweden, the Atlantic cod Gadus morhua is in fact, together with the herring, the most important food fish.
-The catches of cod in Swedish waters are conducted both west of Sweden in the Skagerrak and east in the Baltic Sea.
-Cod in the Baltic does not migrate to the Atlantic, and has even been considered belonging to a separate species: Gadus morhua callarias, but this view is generally abandoned today.
+For Sweden, the Atlantic cod (Gadus morhua) is, together with the herring, the most important food fish.
+Cod in Swedish waters is caught in the west of Sweden in the Skagerrak and east in the Baltic Sea.
+Cod in the Baltic does not migrate to the Atlantic, and may be a subspecies: Gadus morhua callarias, but this view is generally abandoned today.

-The Baltic cod has been subjected to heavy fishing in the latest decades and is now endangered.
-Fishing stops have at times been called for, but the cod is of importance to many countries around the Baltic and is of such economical importance to a frigate of trawlers that a complete stop has not been carried through.
+Baltic cod has been subjected to heavy fishing in the latest decades and is now endangered.
+Fishing moratoriums have been called for, but the cod is of importance to many countries around the Baltic and is of such economic importance that a complete stop has not been carried through.

-The Haddock (Melanogrammus aeglefinus) is another important food fish of Gadiformes.
+The haddock (Melanogrammus aeglefinus) is another important food fish of the Gadiformes.
 It is, in Swedish view, less important than the cod as it does not populate the Baltic.
-Like the cod it has been subjected to tough fishing to a degree that has diminished the population.
+Like the cod, the population has diminished.

 Burbot, the only fresh water fish of this order, is common in the whole of Sweden.
 It is the provincial fish of Västergötland in west Sweden.

 Gasterosteiformes (pipefish or sticklebacks)

 The most notable families of the order Gasterosteiformes are the sticklebacks.
-On the northern hemisphere, the three-spined stickleback (Gasterosteus aculeatus) is common in all oceans including the Swedish coasts, and in adjacent fresh water lakes and streams.
+The three-spined stickleback (Gasterosteus aculeatus) is common on all Swedish coasts and in adjacent fresh water lakes and streams.
 It was once caught in large quantities to make fish oil; today it is still caught in some extent for the purpose of fish meal.

-Lamniformes (makerell sharks)
+Lamniformes (mackerel sharks)

 The Lamniformes include some of the most familiar species of sharks, such as the great white shark.
-For this list, the Basking shark (Cetorhinus maximus) is of note, as it is the largest fish in Nordic water, occasionally encountered on the Swedish west coast (Västergötland).
-As the finds have become more sparse in recent years it is now listed as Endangered.
+For this list, the basking shark (Cetorhinus maximus) is of note, as it is the largest fish in Nordic waters, occasionally encountered on the Swedish west coast (Västergötland).
+As the finds have become more sparse in recent years it is now listed as endangered.

 Myxiniformes

 The Myxiniformes, or hagfish, are a family of primitive eel-like fish.
 They live in marine waters, and in Swedish waters they are encountered west of Sweden in the Skagerrak and Kattegat.
-It lacks economical importance as it is not eaten.
+It lacks economic importance as it is not eaten.